 Nuts: All of our camp menus are nut free – both tree nuts and ground nuts.

 Gluten Intolerance: All breads, wraps, pasta, biscuits and cereals are replaced with gluten free options.
 We always have gluten-free ice-cream, bread, pasta, biscuits, crackers, mayo and sauces.

-Dairy or Lactose Intolerance: Milk is replaced with soy, rice, or Zymil options and ice-cream, custard, cream and cheese are left out of the meal.
+Dairy or Lactose Intolerance: Milk is replaced with soy, oat, or Zymil options and ice-cream, while custard, cream and cheese are left out of the meal.
 In some cases, a different dessert option is provided when a suitable alternative is not available e.g. cake (with milk solids) and custard is replaced with jelly.

 Preservatives: As allergies to, preservatives are very specific.
 If you let us know which preservative you are allergic to, we will review each meal and ingredient to ensure it is not present or we will provide you with an alternative.